simplocms/docs/docs/getting-started/directory-structure.md

 SIMPLO CMS is basing on **[Laravel PHP Framework](https://laravel.com/docs/5.8)**.
 It means that the default directory structure of **SIMPLO CMS** is the same as in Laravel.

-> If you want to know more details about **Directory Structure**, you can visit official [Laravel documentation](https://laravel.com/docs/5.8/structure)
+> If you want to know more details about **Directory Structure**, you can visit an official [Laravel documentation](https://laravel.com/docs/5.8/structure)

 ## SIMPLO CMS Directory Structure